ADLenehan/Inroad/index.md

 </div>
 <br>

+It's interesting to note here that jobs to be done and traditional segmentation dimensions are compatible.
+In our estimation, you need to understand the tasks that users will need to complete, the motivation for those tasks, and who the users are beyond those tasks in order to give you a holistic view of the problem you're trying to solve.
+Page Laubheimer does an excellent job of explaining this in her article [Personas vs. Jobs-to-Be-Done](https://www.nngroup.com/articles/personas-jobs-be-done).

 For a deeper understanding of some of these concepts, we'd recommend reading Tony's book, [What Customers Want](https://www.amazon.com/What-Customers-Want-Outcome-Driven-Breakthrough/dp/0071408673).
 The book maps out exactly how to use customer input to drive innovative Product decisions.
-Another helpful (and free!) book on these concepts comes from [Alan Klement](https://twitter.com/alanklement?lang=en) called [When Coffee and Kale Compete](http://www.whencoffeeandkalecompete.com).

 <h3>The Technology Adoption Life Cycle</h3>
 So we have our target customer segments, which are informed by "Jobs to be Done."
 Before moving on, we think it's also important to understand where these customers fall on the Technology Adoption Life Cycle.
 For an overview of what we're talking about, check out this video: